Abanindranath Tagore

-Abanindranath Tagore CIE (Bengali: অবনীন্দ্রনাথ ঠাকুর; 7 August 1871 – 5 December 1951) was the principal artist and creator of the "Indian Society of Oriental Art".
+Abanindranath Tagore CIE (Bengali: অবনীন্দ্রনাথ ঠাকুর; 7 August 1871 – 5 December 1951) was an Indian painter who was the principal artist and creator of the Indian Society of Oriental Art in 1907.
 He was also the first major exponent of Swadeshi values in Indian art.
 He founded the influential Bengal school of art, which led to the development of modern Indian painting.
 He was also a noted writer, particularly for children.
 Popularly known as 'Aban Thakur', his books Rajkahini, Buro Angla, Nalak, and Khirer Putul were landmarks in Bengali language children's literature and art.

 Tagore sought to modernise Mughal and Rajput styles to counter the influence of Western models of art, as taught in art schools under the British Raj.
 Along with other artists from the Bengal school of art, Tagore advocated in favour of a nationalistic Indian art derived from Indian art history, drawing inspiration from the Ajanta Caves.
 Tagore's work was so successful that it was eventually accepted and promoted as a national Indian style within British art institutions.

 Personal life and background

 Abanindranath Tagore was born in Jorasanko, Calcutta, British India, to Gunendranath Tagore and Saudamini Devi.
 His grandfather was Girindranath Tagore, the second son of "Prince" Dwarkanath Tagore.
 He was a member of the distinguished Tagore family and a nephew of the poet Rabindranath Tagore.
 His grandfather and his elder brother, Gaganendranath Tagore, were also artists.

 Tagore learned art while studying at Sanskrit College, Kolkata in the 1880s.

 In 1890, Tagore attended the Calcutta School of Art where he learnt to use pastels from O. Ghilardi, and oil painting from C. Palmer, European painters who taught in that institution.

 In 1888, he married Suhasini Devi, daughter of Bhujagendra Bhusan Chatterjee, a descendant of Prasanna Coomar Tagore.
 He left Sanskrit College after nine years of study and studied English as a special student at St. Xavier's College, which he attended for about a year and a half.

 He had a sister, Sunayani Devi, who was also a painter.
+Her paintings depicted both mythological and domestic scenes, some of which were inspired by Patachitra.